Duraman3444/WebGameGauntlet/SKETCHFAB_INTEGRATION_GUIDE.md

 ## Example Workflow
 1. Find a Shipment recreation on Sketchfab
-2. Copy the URL
-3. Load with `debugGame.loadMap(url, 'cod_shipment')`
+2. Download as GLB format
+3. Rename to `shipment.glb`
+4. Place in `public/maps/` directory
+5. Restart server - the map loads automatically
-4. The system converts it to a stealth environment with:
+6. The system converts it to a multiplayer environment with:
-   - Patrolling guards around containers
-   - Security cameras on elevated positions
-   - Laser grids between containers
-   - Objectives hidden in strategic locations
+   - Optimized performance for web browsers
+   - Collision detection for player movement
+   - Proper lighting and shadows
+   - Spawn points for multiplayer matches
-   - Atmospheric lighting for stealth gameplay
+   - Physics integration for realistic gameplay

-This transforms the classic fast-paced multiplayer map into a tense stealth experience!
+This transforms any 3D model into a playable multiplayer map!